-I have been meaning to make some Copycat Panera Turkey Chili for such a long time.
+I have meant to make some Copycat Panera Turkey Chili for such a long time.
 But let me tell you why I have not done it.
 So obviously, Panera’s Turkey Chili is made from its leftover roasted turkey.
-Oh my goodness!
-I can I tell you how much I love sandwiches and salads with Panera’s roasted turkey?
+Oh, my goodness!
+I can tell you how much I love sandwiches and salads with Panera’s roasted turkey?
 It is so tender and delicious!

 Okay, got it?
 Well, now, I am going to show a simple video on how incredibly easy this recipe is!

 This was such a good chili!
 I have loved this chili for so long, and I am so excited that I was able to make something wonderful at home too.
 My husband and I have been into keeping healthy soups and stews in the fridge for weekday lunches, and this will be perfect for lunch this week!

 Copycat Panera Turkey Chili

 - 1-2 pounds turkey. either shredded leftover turkey or cooked turkey cutlets chopped up